Grisou13/travel-log-app/docs/screens.md

 # 3.3 Trip map

+A cool thing is that the line that is drawn is actually real life road travel.

 Here, it would've been nice to be able to drag n drop the cards, but we didn't think it would be necessary since there is already the `place list` view to do so.

 # 3.4 Trip overview